 As both our experts agree, what you don’t want to hear are just questions that focus on candidates finding out “what’s in it for me?” — employee benefits, salary, holiday allowance, working hours etc. “Whilst flexible working and achieving a good work-life balance are becoming increasingly important to jobseekers, a lack of curiosity about how the role will develop or deliver job satisfaction should cause the interviewer to question how committed the candidate really is,” says Louise.

 Interviewers should also be wary of candidates who don’t engage fully in conversation.
 As Claire warns, defensive and curt answers may indicate that a candidate is quite closed-up and inflexible, which could be a revealing sign as to how well they would work in your team.

 Indications of good fit

 Whether a candidate is a good fit for your business will largely depend on how they fare during the interview process, and a lot of it comes down to personal instinct.
-As Mark explains, interviewees with a good attitude who are open, engaging and ask the right questions during an interview are the best candidates for the job.
-“Put simply,” he adds, “If the hiring manager is bored by the end of the interview then it’s usually a bad sign.”
+As Louise explains, interviewees with a good attitude who are open, engaging and ask the right questions during an interview are the best candidates for the job.
+“Put simply,” she adds, “If the hiring manager is bored by the end of the interview then it’s usually a bad sign.”

 Installing a rigorous, well-structured recruitment process can help employers judge whether a candidate is a good fit.
-Mark suggests making sure that all candidates are asked the same standard questions throughout the process, ensuring that their answers can be judged equally.
+Louise suggests making sure that all candidates are asked the same standard questions throughout the process, ensuring that their answers can be judged equally.

 As Claire adds, it’s often not just what the candidates say in either their CV or interview that’s important, but how they say it.
-“Personally, I find it better to hire based on attitude and potential over experience,” says Mark.
+“Personally, I find it better to hire based on attitude and potential over experience,” says Louise.
 “Anyone can gain experience, but attitude and potential are much harder to find.”